nawah-io/nawah_docs/tutorial_blog/1_getting_started.md

 1. [Python](https://www.python.org/) 3.8
 2. [MongoDB](https://www.mongodb.com/) 4.2+

-You can install the previous prerequisites using your operating system package manage, or from their website.
+You can install the previous prerequisites using your operating system package manage or from their website.

 ### Using `code-server`
 > _Continue if you prefer using `docker`._